shibatch/grantback/v0.3/GUIDE_FOR_LICENSEES.md

    * If it still contains uncleared third-party copyrighted material (e.g., background music you don't have the rights to for this reuse, uncleared game audio): You will need to edit this segment further to make it "clean" before providing it to us.
 The License (Section 3.d(ii)) is very specific about these edits:
       * They must be strictly limited to the minimum objectively necessary to remove or replace that uncleared third-party material.
       * No other creative or stylistic changes should be made to the content or presentation of your Primary Reaction Segment as it appeared in your Published Version.
 (For example, this is not the opportunity to cut your own speech for brevity, change your opinions, or re-edit the flow of your reaction, unless those changes are a direct and unavoidable part of the copyright clearance itself).
    * If Your Speech or Other Important Original Content is Lost During Cleaning: If these essential copyright-clearing edits (like muting a section with background music that also contained your speech) unavoidably cause your own important original content within the Primary Reaction Segment to be lost or obscured, the License (Section 3.d(iii)) requires you to inform us of what was lost.
 A practical way to do this is to provide a simple text file with the Provided Copy, noting, for example: "Segment from [timestamp] to [timestamp] was muted due to background music.
-During this time, my speech was: '[Your lost speec]'."
+During this time, my speech was: '[Your lost speech]'."

 4. Consider Including Your Broader Reactions (Highly Recommended for Community Spirit!):
 The License (Section 3.d(i)) legally requires the Provided Copy to include segments where our VOD is directly used.
 However, your overall engagement with our VOD might be much broader and equally interesting!
 For example: